 Bruges and Ghent tend to be among the most popular cities to visit in Belgium.
 They are both easily accessible by train from Brussels, but there are very different cities at their core.
 If you’re limited on time, you can quickly take a Ghent or Bruges day trip from Brussels, but we recommend staying a little longer.
-When trying to decide whether you should visit Bruges or Ghent, take several factors into consideration.

 The two cities vary in size, history, landmarks, and places to stay.
 Bruges is probably the more well-known of the two, and because of this it tends to see more tourists.
 Ghent is a larger city that still boasts its original architecture.